From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 • Strong fit, 85+

 The WR’s college usage profile lines up very well with the QB/team passing tendency.
-His role should not require a major usage adjustment based on alignment and depth profile.
+His role should not require a major usage adjustment based on WR profile.

 • Good fit, 78–84.9